If you were injured on the job, you may be wondering how much does a workers' compensation lawyer cost? Read on to find out.

 The average settlement for workers' comp claims is about $20,000.
 But this is just an average, and many people receive more, or less, for their claims.

 Keep in mind that how much your workers' comp claim might settle for depends on several factors including the nature of your injury and the severity of your injury, as these will in turn greatly impact the extent of your medical bills or lost wages.
 (For instance, injuries requiring surgery are likely to lead to larger settlements).

 There are three important things to know about how much a workers’ compensation lawyer costs.

-First, there are generally no upfront fees and you only pay if your case is successful since most workers' comp lawyers charge contingency fees.
+First, there are generally no upfront workers' comp lawyer fees and you only pay if your case is successful since most workers' comp lawyers charge contingency fees.

-Second, if your claim is successful, the cost will usually be 10-20% of your award but will depend on the laws in your state and factors including how complicated your case was.
+Second, if your claim is successful, the worker's compensation attorney will usually get 10-20% of your award but this will depend on the laws in your state and factors including how complicated your case was.

-Third, your lawyer will receive their fees directly from your award or your employer’s insurance company.
+Third, your workers' comp lawyer will receive their attorneys' fees directly from your award or your employer’s insurance company.
 As discussed, you may be responsible for some moderate costs including copying or postage expenses, but your fee agreement will cover who is responsible for paying these legal costs (and when).